 - Save your electronic manuscript as an .docx (MS Word format) file.
 Do not use .txt, .rtf, .pdf, or anything else – we will not be able to open your file.

 - Name your file with your surname followed by a keyword from your story’s title.
 Dragons Over Detroit by Bugs Bunny might be saved as bunny_dragons.docx.
 (Calling your submission “submission.docx” is right out.)

-- Type your manuscript in a monospaced 12-point serif font, such as Courier.
+- Type your manuscript in a 12-point serif font, such as Times New Roman.

 - Double-space your manuscript, with approximately 1” margins.